One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 Dog Play 4 – Ball Games

 There are a variety of fun ball games we can play with our dog.
-Depending on the dog’s breed and temperament, he may be more or less interested in the different ball games listed below.
+Which games most appeal to our dog, will partly depend on breed and temperament.
 Try out a variety of games, and identify the ones that our dog most enjoys.

 Catch